 Meeting Schedule: 3rd Monday of each month.

 Meeting Time: 6:30 pm – 8:00 pm

 Meeting Location: We rotate our meeting location to various host farms and local food establishments to foster exposure and relationships.
 Please join our newsletter and social media to receive our meeting notices.

 Come support local agriculture by meeting farmers, community leaders, special guest speakers, at our monthly meetings.
 Bring a dish to contribute to our delicious potluck dinners.
 This is a family friendly event and is open to all kinds of farm lovers and supporters.

-As an "All Women Board" we focus on the many ways growing food in our community, nourish our families and greater community.
+We focus on the many ways we grow food in our community, to nourish our families and the greater community.